 Andy Baker enjoys a varied and interesting musical career making all kinds of music with all kinds of people.
 As a freelance double bass player, he has performed with many of the UK’s leading orchestras, both playing and leading hundreds of outreach projects as a ‘Community Musician’.
 As a music educator, he works regularly in mainstream education and with children with additional needs, and has recently developed a programme of work for children of all ages on the Autistic Spectrum.
 He has also formed an orchestra for people living with Dementia which was featured on BBCTV.
 He plays guitar, bass guitar and piano in rock and jazz bands and his work with HMP Verne inmates was nominated for a prestigious RPS National Award.
 He also coaches and leads workshops for the National Youth Orchestra of Great Britain.

 Jess Baker is a community musician and singer songwriter.
-She has worked in mental health and SEN settings for 12 years following a Masters in Community music, always with a focus on wellbeing and fun.
-Jess has recently spent two years studying improvised voice on an international programme with Rhiannon (of Bobby McFerrin’s touring group Gimmie 5).
-Jess is in several bands, including Endorphinmachine Prince Tribute and The Yellow Goose Dance Band, and performs original songs using voice and electronics.
+She has worked in community, mental health and SEN settings for 14 years following a Masters in Community music, always with a focus on wellbeing and fun.
+Jess has studied improvised voice on an international programme with Rhiannon (of Bobby McFerrin’s touring group Gimmie 5).
+Jess is a qualified vocal health first aider, has Vocal Process teacher training and singing for lung health training with The Musical Breath.
+Jess performs with Endorphinmachine Prince Tribute, The Yellow Goose Dance Band, and writes original songs using voice and electronics under the name Kaninchen

 Hello, I am Katie Heller, a violin/viola player who has been lucky enough to spend my whole life making music.
 Some days it will be engaging with babies and tots, other days creating songs with children or maybe discovering calm sounds with a youngster who just needs some peace.
 I play in orchestras too, enjoying Opera festivals with the Orchestra of the Age of Enlightenment and the City of London Sinfonia and often sharing music in a variety of settings.
 During the pandemic, we found ways of recording music and sending it into care homes to try and reach residents who were very isolated.
 And with Jessie’s Fund, we were able to deliver live music sessions over the internet into special schools.
 I developed a whole new set of skills that I could not have imagined I would ever need!
 I really do feel that music helps us all in the world, whatever the genre, and I feel very privileged to be part of the creative wheel.